butttcoin/FAQ/readme.md

 # ButtCoin Version 2 FAQ (Constantly under construction)

+For a white-paper and a source code, please go to: https://github.com/butttcoin/ButtCoinV2

 ## VERSION QUESTIONS:
 ### Why are there so many different BUTT coins on Etherscan ?